-FORM 10-Q
+FORM 10-0

-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 or the quarterly period ended Ma • OR The Neithon behadt budgle art to gi ECUDITIES EVOUANCE ACT OF 1024 ☐ TRANSITION REPORT PURSUANT TO SI For the transition period from to Commission File Number: 00 1-39314 (Exa TALKSPACE, I Delaware (State or other jurisdiction of 84-4636604 (I.R.S.
-Employer incorporation or organization) Identification No.) Not applicable (Address of principal executive offices) Not applicable (Zip Code) ' ' ' (212) 284-7206 . , (Reg gistrant's telephone number, inclu iding area code) (N/A (Former name, form ner address and former fiscal yea ar, if changed since last report) Securities registered pursuant to Section 12(b) of th ne Act Trading Title of each class Common stock, par value \$0.0001 per share Symbol(s) TALK Name of each exchange on which registered Nasdaq Stock Market Warrants to purchase common stock TALK Nasdaq Stock Market Nasdaq Stock Market Indicate by check mark whether the registrant (1) h 1 1 by Section 13 or 15(d) of the Securities Exchange Act of 1934 during, and (2) has been subject to such filing requirements for the past 9 we Data File required to be submitted pursuant to Rule 405 of Reguegistrant was required to submit such files).
-Yes \boxtimes No \square lation er, a non-accelerated filer, a smaller reporting company, or an emering company," and "emerging growth company" in Rule 12b-2 of t Large accelerated filer 区 Accelerated filer Non-accelerated filer \square Smaller reporting company Emerging growth company \Box If an emerging growth company, indicate by check revised financial accounting standards provided pursuant to \$2.000. o use the extended transition period for complying with any new or Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 2 of the Exchange Act).
-Yes □ No ⊠ As of May 2, 2022, the registrant had 155,116,870 shares of common stock, \$0.0001 par v value per share, outstanding.
+(Mark One) X

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+> Commission File Number: 001-39314

+TALKSPACE.
+INC.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization) Not applicable

+(Address of principal executive offices)

+84-4636604 (I.R.S.
+Employer Identification No.) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share TALK Nasdaq Stock Market Warrants to purchase common stock TALKW Nasdaq Stock Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of May 2, 2022, the registrant had 155,116,870 shares of common stock, \$0.0001 par value per share, outstanding.

+Not applicable